ocean-onion/BDCraft-maybe/clean_docs/economy/crops.md

 - **Auction House**: BD crops cannot be listed in auction house
 - **Player Trading**: Direct player-to-player crop sales not supported
 - **Regular Villagers**: Only BD Collectors will purchase BD crops
+- **Metadata Required**: Only crops with proper BD metadata are accepted by collectors

 ### Value Calculations
 Final crop values are calculated using multiple modifiers: